 Value Added Tax (VAT)

-The normal VAT rate of 19 percent is just below the European average.
-A reduced rate of 7 percent applies to certain consumer goods and everyday services (such as food, newspapers, local public transport, and hotel stays).
+VAT is a consumption tax, which is ultimately borne by the final consumer of a product or service.
+It is charged as a percentage of the price.
+At present, the normal rate in Germany is 19 percent.
+A reduced rate of seven percent applies to certain consumer goods and everyday services (such as food, newspapers, local public transport, and hotel stays).
 Some services (such as bank and health services or community work) are completely VAT exempt.

 Example: How Input VAT is Balanced